Make a valentine mailbox

 Make a Valentine Mailbox!

-These cute mailboxes belong to four of my grandkids.
-My daughter Karah found plain mailbox-shaped tins in the dollar bin at Target, which the children decorated with stickers and paint pens.
+One year, just before Valentine’s Day, my daughter found plain mailbox-shaped tins in the dollar bin at Target, which her children decorated with stickers and paint pens.

-Unfortunately, by the time Karah decided Mom and Dad needed mailboxes too, Target had run out.
+Unfortunately, by the time she decided Mom and Dad needed mailboxes too, Target had run out.
 So instead, they decorated Chinese take-out containers, available at most party supply stores—and a great alternative to the tins!
-(Or use a small shoe box or coffee can.)
+(Any small box or can will work.)

 Share the Love